anadaf/tweet_classification/README.md

 This set of python scripts is a real-time engine which loads news feeds from some well-known news agencies twitter channels and identifies if they are imporant or not.
 The important news in each news-topic category is identified and pushed to users.
 The following tasks are performed by the engine:
 1. Collects, reads tweets data using twitter_api and transforms it into a csv format.
 2. Trains the topic classifier using external training dataset to predict new news feed (query) topic.
 The topics are technology, politic, sport, entertainment and business (supervised learning).
-3. Trains the hot classifier using a pre-trained word2vec data to distinguish the hot news from the other news (unsupervised learning).
+3. Trains the hot classifier using a pre-trained word2vec data to distinguish hot news from the other ones (unsupervised learning).
-4. For every 10 minutes, the engine downloads new news feeds and groups them into similar topics and identifies if they are important or not.
+4. Every 10 minutes, the engine downloads new news feeds and groups them into similar topics and identifies if they are important or not.
-5. Identifies best tweet in each topic.
+5. Identifies the best tweet for every topic.
-6. Pushes at most two real-time tweets to users each day.
+6. Pushes at most two real-time important (best) tweets to users each day.
 7. Stores the notified tweets.

 # Dependencies